vippsas/vipps-login-wordpress/readme.txt

 You can use the framework of this plugin to implement other solutions that require verified users, without actually requiring login.
 For example, you might create a system for having users sign their comments with Vipps MobilePay so as to avoid spam issues.

 == Shortcodes ==
- * `[login-with-vipps text="Log in with Vipps (or MobilePay)" application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
+ * `[login-with-vipps application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
+Uses this web component and supports the parameters: https://developer.vippsmobilepay.com/docs/knowledge-base/buttons/.
- * `[continue-with-vipps text="Continue with Vipps" application="wordpress"]` - This is the same, except for a different default text
+ * `[continue-with-vipps application="wordpress"]` - This is the same, except for a different default text verb.

 == Installation ==
 **If you are an existing Vipps MobilePay customer**, log onto the Vipps MobilePay portal https://portal.vippsmobilepay.com and retreive your API keys that you will need to install Login with Vipps MobilePay